SharePoint/sp-dev-docs/docs/schema/customaction-element.md

 ### Remarks

 You can use the **CustomAction** element to add standard ASP.NET controls and user controls (for example, text boxes or option buttons) as custom actions in toolbars.
-However, you can only add controls instantiating menu items to the drop-down menus of toolbars; you cannot add Web Parts or arbitrary controls.
+However, you can only add controls instantiating menu items to the drop-down menus of toolbars; you cannot add web parts or arbitrary controls.

 ## Example